ISISNeutronMuon/MDANSE/Doc/pages/H_Plotting.rst

 Quick Plot
 ----------

-Double-click the name of a file in the Plot Creator tab.
+Once a file has been loaded into the Plot Creator tab, a quick plot can be created by double-clicking a entry.
+All new plots will appear in the next GUI tab, called "Plot Holder".

+Double-clicking a single
-The main result from that file will be plotted in the Plot Holder tab.
+dataset will create a new plot of this dataset in the Plot Holder tab.
+Double-clicking a data group will create a plot of all the datasets directly in the group (but not recursively in other groups inside this one.)

+Finally, double-clicking a file name will create a plot of the main results contained inside the file.
 For each analysis type, MDANSE marks several datasets as "main" results and as "partial" results.
 The datasets with the tag "main" will be shown in a quick plot, and those with the tag "partial" will additionally be set to the dashed line style.

-If you need to visualise some other data set which is not considered to be the main result, you will have to manually add it to plot selection.
+If you need to combine different datasets in a single plot, especially datasets originating from different files, you will have to select the plot contents manually.

 Manual Plotting
 ---------------